RadwanHegazy/RadwanORM/README.md

 pip install -r requirments.txt
 ```

-**create a python file and open it on your editor and type for test the orm**
+**create a python file and open it on your editor and follow the instructions for test the orm**

 ## For Connect With Sqlite3
 ```